Sign Up For Our Newsletter

 We are continuously seeking support for the development of additional online curriculums for schools that can be employed globally.
 The goal is to connect students from different areas and walks of life and provide a connection between mentors, students and educators to impart lessons about environmental stewardship.
-To conduct this type of educational curriculum, we have partnered with the organization, Inspired Classrooms.
-Our first Classroom Challenge launched on May 1st 2020 with the theme of upcycling; check our What We Do page to browse and register for the latest challenges!
+To conduct this type of educational curriculum, we have created a google classroom.
+Our first Classroom Challenge launched with the theme of upcycling; check our What We Do page to browse and register for the latest challenges!

 Enjoy the Wild

 Recreational use of public lands connects people with nature, promoting our well-being and environmental preservation.
 By enjoying the outdoors and utilizing designated trails, we can strike a balance between humans and nature.
 The Foundation prioritizes land preservation, advocating for park access, trail improvements, and responsible management.

 Protecting the WILD will allow for enjoyment of the WILD.
 WILD Landscapes and WILD animals depend on our stewardship.
 Sharing about the “how” and “why” of good stewardship is critical in today’s world.
 By educating this generation about disruptive practices and policies of people, industry and land management, we will make people more aware of their responsibility to preserve the wild for future generations.

 Our goal is to make our neighbors and future generations advocates for the wild.
 Through you, we will reach farther and wider.

 Currently we are working with The Orangutan Project to protect one of the last lowland rainforests in Kalimantan, home to the largest remaining population of Critically Endangered Bornean orangutans – but we need your help!
 Donate here to support our cause.